 Moneyspire offers a free version of their software for personal use (available for Macintosh, Windows and Linux) that allows you to manage one account and set up to 9 reminders.

 There is also a paid version with unlimited accounts available for a one-time fee of $54.
-For personal use, you only need to purchase one copy; the software can be used on all computers in your household.
+For personal use, you need to purchase only one copy; the software can be used on all computers in your household.
 For business use, you much purchase one copy per computer.

 After you purchase Moneyspire, it can be used indefinitely, and software updates are free.
 Technical and customer support is provided for the lifetime of the product.
 Moneyspire is refundable in the first 60 days.